 If you are just relying on organic search and paid ads and perhaps social media to grow your business, you are most likely leaving a big chunk of positive ROI on the table.
 In a much more competitive digital advertising world, it’s what you do after the click that separates you from the pack.
-And your email marketing strategy is one of the cornerstone tactics when it comes to uplifting ROI.
+And your email marketing is one of the cornerstone marketing strategies to uplift ROI.
 In fact, in my opinion, you can tell if a business is using or having a strong email marketing strategy by how good their email marketing strategy is.

 97% (on average) of leads, prospects and visitors are not ready yet to make a purchase.
 And that’s why a digital marketing funnel is essential.
 Although, emails are not the only way you can take leads through your sales funnel, it is one of the most effective channels to do so.